FreeRTOS/FreeRTOS/FreeRTOS/Test/CBMC/proofs/Task/TaskDelay/README.md

-This proof demonstrates the memory safety of the TaskDelay function.
-We assume that `pxCurrentTCB` is initialized and inserted in one of the ready tasks lists (with and without another task in the same list).
-We abstract function `xTaskResumeAll` by assuming that `xPendingReadyList` is empty and `xPendedTicks` is `0`.
-Finally, we assume nondeterministic values for global variables `xTickCount` and `xNextTaskUnblockTime`, and `pdFALSE` for `uxSchedulerSuspended` (to avoid assertion failure).

-Configurations available:

- * `default`: The default configuration.
- * `useTickHook1`: The default configuration with `INCLUDE_vTaskSuspend=0`

-This proof is a work-in-progress.
-Proof assumptions are described in the harness.
-The proof also assumes the following functions are memory safe and have no side effects relevant to the memory safety of this function:

-* vPortEnterCritical
-* vPortExitCritical
-* vPortGenerateSimulatedInterrupt
+This proof demonstrates the unbounded memory safety of the TaskDelay function.
+The proof is a work in progress since it only works for lists up to size 30.
+The bottleneck is mainly in the memory allocations that need to be made in the harness - can't work around this currently in CBMC.

+Scalability here is also made worse by the use array-theory.
+However, array-theory also enables other proofs to become fully unbounded, and hence we are committed to using it.